wolffjawn/resume/README.md

 Certified Mac IT specialist with a proven record of scaling infrastructure, improving device compliance, and training teams to support secure, efficient Apple ecosystems.

-6+ years MSP experience. | 5+ years experience in Enterprise (Healthcare and Financial) environments.
+6+ years MSP experience. | 5+ years experience in Enterprise (Healthcare and Financial).

 ***